https://www.slab.org.uk/solicitors/forms-and-declarations/legal-aid-online-declarations/

 You can then update us on what evidence you have seen, or in cases where you have been unable to obtain verification, the steps you have taken to obtain this by submitting a verification update.

-However, where your client has no capital, and you do not have a signed declaration, how you complete the online application will depend on whether she/he has a bank account.
+Where your client has no capital, and you do not have a signed declaration, how you complete the online application will depend on whether she/he has a bank account.

 Where there is a bank account, you should normally see a bank statement for the qualifying period to verify the capital position.

-However, the following guidance should help you answer the questions and submit the application where you have not seen verification, and you do not have a signed declaration.
+However, the following guidance should help you answer the online questions and submit the application where you have not seen verification, and you do not have a signed declaration.

 I have seen the most recent evidence of the applicant’s capital – No